 So you don’t pitch him inside.
 That leaves the outside corner – which is safer – but still far from safe.
 Altuve’s high contact rate, along with an ability to hit to the opposite field, allow him to maintain a high average on outer-third pitches.

 Altuve doesn’t hit pitches out of the strike zone particularly well, so pitching around him is probably the safest option from a damage control perspective.
-However, as he has become more disciplined in his pitch selection he is more of a threat to walk, nearly doubling his career walk rate to about 10 percent of this season’s at-bats.
+However, his improved pitch selection makes him a constant threat to walk, nearly doubling his career walk rate to about 10 percent of this season’s at-bats.
 And when he walks, there’s a good chance he adds to his 26 steals and takes second base as well.

 Here’s the icing on the cake: Altuve is batting .397 against fastballs this season.
 Right off the bat, the most effective pitch of most major league pitchers becomes a major liability when thrown to the Astros star.
 How the hell do you get this guy out?